jmieses/jmportfolio.github.io/_posts/2020-04-04-deCasteljauAlgorithm.md

 ## Example

 For this example, let's create a quadratic Bezier curve.
-A quadratic Bezier curve represents the case for $n = 2$ in definition above.
+A quadratic Bezier curve represents the case for $n = 2$ in the definition above.
 Using the property
 $B_{0,n} = B_{n,n} = 1$ the Bernsteinpolynomials take the following form